kostickm/watsonbot/README.md

   * Add in the Watson Language Translation service
   * Add in the Watson Tone Analyzer service
 * Incorporate an API (Weather, Calendar, Github, etc.)
-* Have Watson tell a joke
+* Have Watson tell you a joke